Sunday, January 4, 2026

 Hi everyone,

 I am currently working on a project that I believe is very promising, but it should still be considered experimental at this stage.
-So far, it is only being used by a handful of people, and their initial suggestions for improvement have already been incorporated into this version.
+Thanks to the valuable feedback from initial users, many improvements have already been incorporated into this version.

 # What is YARA Analytic?